hidroh/hidroh.github.io/_posts/2015-04-14-concurrent-android-ui-automation-jenkins.markdown

 <img src="/assets/img/parallel-downstream-1.png" class="img-responsive" />

-By checking both 'Execute concurrent builds if necessary' and 'Restrict where this project can be run', we instruct the job to be able to be run concurrently, subject to node availability, using only nodes tagged with 'android-group'.
+By checking both 'Execute concurrent builds if necessary' and 'Restrict where this project can be run', we allow the job to be executed concurrently, subject to node availability, using only nodes tagged with 'android-group'.
 The restriction is to ensure that only nodes with connected devices are used for automation, as we may have other nodes with no connected devices used for other purposes.

 <div class="bs-callout bs-callout-primary">
     <h4>Execute concurrent builds if necessary</h4>